 Want more on this subject?
 Read the Stock Series by Jim Collins.
 This is a fantastic set of blog posts that break everything down in terms that everyone can understand.
 Absolutely mind-blowing (at least it was for me!).
 He took a lot of this content and refined it into a book called The Simple Path to Wealth if that suits you better.

 3) Know what you’re spending

-Since I switched over to Personal Capital from Quicken to manage my finances, I learned something.
+Since I switched over to Empower (formerly Personal Capital) from Quicken to manage my finances, I learned something.
 It’s incredibly less pronounced to be able to see where my money’s going now.

 That made me realize why budgeting has never been something we’ve ever done in the R2R household.
 I could easily see our expenses in Quicken and just know where our money was going – including subscriptions.